(262) 392-2162 | info@aquarius-systems.com

 Alex Weber, a junior at Carmel High School in California, and her friend Jack Johnston had repeatedly come across large numbers of golf balls on the ocean floor while snorkeling in the Monterey Bay National Marine Sanctuary near the town of Carmel-by-the-Sea.
 As environmentally conscious teens, they started removing golf balls from the water, one

-Dead Zone grows in Gulf of Mexico
+Dead Zone Grows in Gulf of Mexico

 • 0